-In December 2012, Bi-State Regional Commission published the Quad Cities Intersection Crash Study.
+In December 2020, Bi-State Regional Commission published the Quad Cities Traffic Safety Plan, 2020.
 This document identifies and analyzes high crash intersections in the Illinois and Iowa Quad Cities Area.
+This plan identified and examined the top ten intersections for crashes in both the Iowa and Illinois Quad Cities based on frequency, severity, and crash rate.
 Bi-State continues to update and enhance crash monitoring and reporting for the region.
-An update is anticipated within the next two or three years.